The finance section should provide a breakdown of costs associated with undertaking the research as described in the proposal.

 During the course of your project and throughout the review and publishing phase, you may choose to submit an article based on your research to an open access publication.
 Depending on the publication, you may be subject to an Article Processing Charge (APC).
 APC rates vary but are usually within the range of £300 and £3000.
 Open access publications usually list their APC rates on their websites.

 Where possible, you should include an estimate for any APC in your funding application, since NIHR expects that APCs will be covered by the funding award.
-Please see our open access policy for more information.
+Further information can be found in the NIHR Open Access Policy.

 Other dissemination costs